• Skip to main content

 This research project is perfect for studying about an animal your students found interesting or an animal that fits in with different units you may be studying.

-Students will research the animal chosen’s appearance, habitat, behaviors, diet, predators, and adaptations.
+Students will research the chosen animal’s appearance, habitat, behaviors, diet, predators, and adaptations.
 There is also a source page so students can gain the experience of citing where they found their information.

 I've created this Animal Habitats Science Unit so our students can learn and research about 7 different animal habitats in a hands-on way.